On April 2, 2011, in Wankhede Stadium, Mumbai – India, was chasing down a total of 274 against Sri Lanka in the world cup final.

 If a new trading opportunity arises, and if we are coming after a series of losses, then the brain comes up with many reasons why this trade won’t work.

-And this act of the brain causes us to paralyze, and we end up not taking the trade.
+And this act of the brain causes us to be paralysed, and we end up not taking the trade.
 And usually, this trade will move as expected, creating more worry and disappointment for the trader.

 Is there a way to overcome this problem?